 - 4.1 Licensing authorities are required by the Act to publish a statement of the principles which they propose to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from "time to time" and any amended parts re-consulted upon.
-The statement must then be re-published.
+The statement must then be republished.

 - 4.2 The Gambling Act requires that the following parties are consulted by Licensing Authorities:

-- The Chief Officer of Police;
+- The Chief Officer of Police:

 - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area;

 - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

 - 4.3 List of persons this authority will consult include the following:

 - All Responsible Authorities under Gambling Act 2005 see Appendix A

 - British Amusement Catering Trade Association (BACTA)

-- Borough Councillors

 - Citizens Advice Bureau

+- Dartmouth Business Forum

 - Dartmoor National Park Authority

 - Devon Children and Families Partnership

 - Devon County Council Social Services Department

 - Devon Health and Wellbeing Board

+- District Councillors

 - Gamble Aware

 - Gamblers Anonymous

 - Gambling Commission

 - GamCare

-- Local residents/businesses and their representatives via the Council website and associated press release
+- Local residents/businesses and their representatives via the Council website and associated press release.

+- Ivybridge Chamber of Commerce

+- Kingsbridge and Salcombe Chamber of Commerce

 - Mencap

 - MIND

+- Modbury and District Business Chamber

 - NSPCC

-- Okehampton and District Chamber of Trade

 - Police and Crime Commissioner

-- Representatives of existing licence-holders - South Devon & Dartmoor Community Safety Partnership - Tavistock and District Chamber of Commerce - Town and Parish Councils within the Borough - 4.4 Proper weight will be given to the views of all those who have been consulted prior to the date of implementation of the Statement of Principles. - 4.5 Should you have any comments regarding this Statement of Principles, please email licensing@swdevon.gov.uk
+- Representatives of existing licence-holders

+- South Devon & Dartmoor Community Safety Partnership

+- Totnes and District Chamber of Commerce

+- Town and Parish Councillors

+- 4.4 Proper weight will be given to the views of all those who have been consulted prior to the date of implementation of the Statement of Principles.

+- 4.5 Should you have any comments regarding this Statement of Principles, please email licensing@swdevon.gov.uk.